davcodee/PersonalBlog/README.md

 # Personal blog :notebook:  :computer:
-This is a instragram clone of pets maked in django
+This is a personal blog maked in django
 ##   Libraries used on the sample project :books:

 ## Demo app :rocket: